 - 2.1 The adopted Local Plan for Craven District (outside the Yorkshire Dales National Park) was adopted in 1999.
 A new plan was originally prepared as a Core Strategy from 2004, which was part of the Local Development Framework (LDF), however with the requirements set out in the Localism Act (2011) and the revocation of Regional Spatial Strategies (locally, the Regional Spatial Strategy for Yorkshire and the Humber) in 2010, the Council made a decision to produce a new Local Plan at a meeting of Craven Spatial Planning Sub Committee on 3rd October 2011.
-Details of this decision can be view here.
+Details of this decision can be viewed at appendix 1.
 The draft Core Strategy was not completed or adopted.
-Work on the new Craven Local Plan commenced in 2012. - 2.2 The new Craven Local Plan uses evidence and consultation undertaken on the draft Core Strategy to inform initial ideas on issues and options for the early stages of the Local Plan, as well as new and updated evidence produced specifically for the new Local Plan, notably to meet the requirements of the National Planning Policy Framework (NPPF) and Planning Practice Guidance (PPG). - 2.3 This document explains consultation carried out in line with The Town and Country Planning (Local Planning) (England) Regulations 2012 and shows how the local plan has evolved throughout its formation and shows how the local plan has evolved throughout its preparation in response to input from all stakeholders during public engagement and consultation.
+Work on the new Craven Local Plan commenced in 2012. - 2.2 The new Craven Local Plan uses evidence and consultation undertaken on the draft Core Strategy to inform initial ideas on issues and options for the early stages of the Local Plan, as well as new and updated evidence produced specifically for the new Local Plan, notably to meet the requirements of the National Planning Policy Framework (NPPF) and Planning Practice Guidance (PPG). - 2.3 This document explains consultation carried out in line with The Town and Country Planning (Local Planning) (England) Regulations 2012 and shows how the local plan has evolved throughout its preparation in response to input from all stakeholders during public engagement and consultation.